-Ever feel like your money situation will never improve?
-That your debt will always be there and you’ll never get out?
+Do you ever feel like your money situation will never improve?
+That your debt will always be there, and you’ll never get out?
 When you’re feeling hopeless about your earning power or your ability to pay back your debts, whip this mantra out of your back pocket.

-Use this one with the first one on this list and you’ll be a powerhouse.
-But remember, you gotta do the work!
-You can’t just sit on the couch saying these affirmations expecting money and opportunities to magically appear, you have to do the work.
+Use this one with the first one on this list, and you’ll be a powerhouse.
+But remember, you have do the work!
+You can’t just sit on the couch saying these affirmations expecting money and opportunities to magically appear; you have to do the work.

 I am peace, love, and happiness.

 When things aren’t going as planned, and anxiety sneaks up on you, it’s easy to throw in the towel and give up.

 Some days will suck.
 You’ll get dragged into the weeds.
 You’ll get pulled into all the dark places your mind can muster.

 Sometimes, it’ll be other people that try to ruin your day, and other times, your car may break down unexpectedly.
 It’s in these moments that you have a choice.
 You can choose to turn your thoughts to love and happiness to make yourself feel at peace.
 Or, you can let others steal your happiness, or rob you of your power.

 Which sounds better to you?
 I can bet you’re all for happiness.
 So am I. So the next time someone else or even your own brain is getting down on you, tell yourself that you are a being of peace, love, and happiness.

 I am worthy of love.